Jan. 4, 2011, 7 a.m. by SMARTBRIDE

 - Attend free DIY craft lessons at local hobby shops.

-- Use free calligraphic fonts to add some elegance to your invitations.
+- Use free fonts to add some design flare to your invitations.

 - Buy your wedding flowers wholesale.